-Rating 0 1 2 3 Element C Opportunities to dialogue about different types of data do not exist Opportunities to dialogue about different types of data exist infrequently Opportunities to dialogue about different types of data exist on a sporadic basis Opportunities to dialogue about different types of data exist on a regular basis Element D School does not support parents in their responsibilities to monitor student progress towards individual learning goals School minimally supports parents in their responsibilities to monitor student progress towards individual learning goals School has some methods to support parents in their responsibilities to monitor student progress towards individual learning goals School supports parents in their responsibilities to monitor student progress towards individual learning goals

-Principle 6 Family and Community Engagement Data/ Evidence

-Comprehensive support services, including health and social services, are available to students and their families in a timely manner.

-Resource Fair held for families to provide information on available community resources.

-Parent participation in parent education activities is inclusive of the school's demographics.

-Records of communication between the teacher and parent to indicate regular communication throughout the school year.

-Documentation of families and key community leaders are involved in the governance of and planning for our school.

-Visitors are greeted and assisted when they enter our buildings.

-Information on how to volunteer.

-Adults and students can be observed supporting and encouraging respectful and collaborative behavior.
+Rating 0 1 2 3 Element D School does not support parents in their responsibilities to monitor student progress towards School minimally supports parents in their responsibilities to monitor student progress towards School has some methods to support parents in their responsibilities to monitor student School supports parents in their responsibilities to monitor student progress towards individual learning goals individual learning goals individual learning goals progress towards individual learning goals ri nciple 6 Family and Community Engagement Data/ Evidence .1. on nprehensive support services, including health and social services, are available to students and their families in a timely manner.
+Res ource Fair held for families to provide information on available community resources.
+Par ent participation in parent education activities is inclusive of the school's demographics.
+Rec ords of communication between the teacher and parent to indicate regular communication throughout the school year.
+Doc cumentation of families and key community leaders are involved in the governance of and planning for our school.
+Visi tors are greeted and assisted when they enter our buildings.
+Info ormation on how to volunteer.
+Adι ults and students can be observed supporting and encouraging respectful and collaborative behavior.

-Principle 6 Family and Community Engagement Data/ Evidence

-Access to membership profile of your school team (Site Council, School Improvement) representative of schools demographics

-Agendas, minutes, flyers of meetings/courses / curriculum nights and other events held at the school for parents

-Parental survey document(s)

-Title 1 Parent Compact

-Parent Handbook, plan(s) describing how the school involves parents

-New student flyer/handbook for parents

-Leadership team minutes indicating an allocated time where parental involvement is discussed

-Agendas, surveys, announcements of opportunities for parental involvement are in more than one language

-Calendar describing recruitment events, time and place

-6.1 and 6.2

-School calendar or newsletter sent to parents each month and posted on the school website.
+Access to means hearthing mustile of the mean and collections (Cita Comme).
+Colored Improvementally agreement to the collection of colored and access which Access to membership profile of your school team (Site Council, School Improvement) representative of schools demographics Agendas, minutes, flyers of meetings/courses / curriculum nights and other events held at the school for parents Parental survey document(s) Title 1 Parent Compact Parent Handbook, plan(s) describing how the school involves parents New student flyer/handbook for parents Leadership team minutes indicating an allocated time where parental involvement is discussed Agendas, surveys, announcements of opportunities for parental involvement are in more than one language Calendar describing recruitment events, time and place 6.1 and 6.2 School calendar or newsletter sent to parents each month and posted on the school website.
 This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and sports opportunities.

-Title 1 Parent Compact

-Records of phone calls, emails, and other communications sent to parents inviting them to the school and or updating them about meetings and upcoming events

-Presentation agendas which include information about a translator being present at the meeting
+Title 1 Parent Compact Records of phone calls, emails, and other communications sent to parents inviting them to the school and or updating them about meetings and upcoming events Presentation agendas which include information about a translator being present at the meeting

 Parent Education activities occur at least once a month throughout the school year.

-Principle 6 Family and Community Engagement Data/ Evidence

 An annual evaluation of all extracurricular activities is conducted to provide data to parents on impact of programs.

-Information on financial assistance (waiver fees) is included in any information on co-currular activities that is given to families.
+Information on financial assistance (waiver fees) is included in any information on co-curricular activities that is given to families.
 Posters of upcoming parent education programs are prominently displayed.

-Parent education activities are announced via multiple platforms: social media, flyers, website, marquee

-Documents describing the system the LEA/ schools use to recruit volunteers, including how to apply, description of work to be done; hours and dates volunteers are needed.
+Parent education activities are announced via multiple platforms: social media, flyers, website, marquee Documents describing the system the LEA/ schools use to recruit volunteers, including how to apply, description of work to be done; hour and dates volunteers are needed.
 6.2 and 6.3.
 Parents and students meet annually with their teachers to set and support individual learning goals.

-Newsletter or other communication informing parents to decisions made by the School Improvement Team
+Newsletter or other communication informing parents to decisions made by the School Improvement Team 6.3.
 Records of communication between the teacher and parent to indicate regular communication throughout the school year.
 Survey results determine how information is sent to parents.
 Minutes of School Improvement Team meetings which show that parents are members of the team during data discussions.
 Updated Parent Portal (web based student progress report by subject and overall grades for each quarter)